kemillymotta/kemillymotta/README.md

 # Hi, I'm Kemilly Motta
 ### Aspiring Backend Developer

-I'm an Internet Systems student at FATEC and I'm currently building my path toward backend development.
+I'm an Internet Systems student at FATEC, currently focused on building my skills in backend development.

 • Studying software development at university and on my own
 • Focused on backend development with Java
 • Practicing problem solving through exercises and projects
-• Actively preparing to start my career in backend development
+• Actively preparing to start my career in tech

 ---